Careers Help for Postgraduates and Contract Researchers

 This information is designed to help postgraduates and contract researchers to achieve their career aims after they complete their courses or research.

 Because of the range of postgraduate study opportunities: from an MBA, to a Humanities M.Phil., to post-doctoral research, the information that follows inevitably has to generalise in places.
 Use it as an introduction, and follow it up by using the various information resources to which it will point you, or bringing specific queries to the Careers and Employability Service.

 Most of what is written here applies equally to contract research staff and postgraduates.
 Contract research staff are most welcome to use the Careers and Employability Service for information, advice and guidance.
 Begin your career planning early and don't wait until the last few weeks of your contract before taking action: many large employers will advertise their vacancies well in advance.
 Also there is a need to network and make contacts at this level as many jobs will come via such contacts.

-"Why" you are studying is as important in determining your future options as "what" you are studying.
-Still more so are the personal skills and experience which you have to offer.
-Even students entering academia will need to be able to show good communication and organisational skills in addition to their subject expertise.
+The work which postgraduates enter will depend not only upon the type of degree and the subject studied but also upon the individual graduate - their interests, abilities, personal circumstances and reasons for undertaking postgraduate study.
+Still more important are the personal skills and experience which you have to offer.
+Even students entering academic careers will need to be able to show good communication and organisational skills in addition to their subject expertise.

 Source: HESA DLHE Surveys